data-centric-research/contra/README.md

 # <!--CONTRA: A Continual Restoration and Adaptation Learning Framework for Ever-robust Online Image Recognition and Search-->

-# CONTRA: A Continual Train, Refinement and Adaptation Framework for Building Ever-robust Web Image Recognition Systems
+# CONTRA: A Continual Train, Refinement and Adaptation Framework for Building Ever-robust Image Recognition Systems

 <div align="center">